nirui/sshwifty/README.md

 The `domain.crt` and `domain.key` in the command above is the location of valid X509 certificate and key file.

-Though, in most scenarios, where a reverse proxy and/or load balancer (for example, Nginx or Traefik) is used in front of Sshwifty instances, TLS should usually terminate on the proxy, rather than letting Sshwifty handle it directly.
+Though, in most situations where a reverse proxy and/or load balancer (for example, Nginx or Traefik) is used in front of Sshwifty instances, TLS should usually terminate on the proxy, not on the individual Sshwifty instances.

 [docker]: https://www.docker.com

-### Compile from source code (recommended for developer)
+### Compile from source code (recommended for developers)

 The following tools are required in order to compile the software from source
 code: